 Tropes associated with Steve Carell include:

-- Playing Against Type: His roles in Little Miss Sunshine and The Way Way Back, as well as his Oscar-nominated work in Foxcatcher, are all noted departures for the actor.
+- Playing Against Type: His roles in Little Miss Sunshine and The Way, Way Back, as well as his Oscar-nominated work in Foxcatcher, are all noted departures for the actor.
+Mitch Kessler from The Morning Show also counts as this.